-Donna Levin is an Entrepreneur-in-Residence at the Martin Trust Center for MIT Entrepreneurship and a Senior Lecturer in Technological Innovation, Entrepreneurship, and Strategy at the MIT Sloan School of Management.
+Donna Levin is the Executive Director of Innovation and Entrepreneurship at Worcester Polytechnic Institute and a former Entrepreneur-in-Residence at the Martin Trust Center for MIT Entrepreneurship as well as a former Senior Lecturer in Technological Innovation, Entrepreneurship, and Strategy at MIT Sloan.

 Donna had an 18-year career as a social entrepreneur.
 She is co-founder of Care.com, the world’s leading online destination for helping families find and manage family care with over 23 million members across 18 countries.
 During Donna’s tenure at Care.com, she played key roles in building and leading high performing teams, and scaling the company through five rounds of funding to IPO.